Website Design Durban: What to Look for in a Local Agency

 How can I tell whether an agency is thinking beyond launch day?

-The easiest sign is how it talks about maintenance, updates, SEO foundations, and future growth.
+The clearest sign is how it talks about maintenance, updates, SEO foundations, and future growth.
 An agency that only sells launch visuals tends to stay vague about those things.
-A stronger partner will explain how the website will keep working after it goes live.
+A better partner will explain how the website will keep working after it goes live.

 Bukhosi Moyo